toru173/nomi-discord-python/README.md

 !['New Token' Screenshot](./docs/images/readme/'New%20Token'%20Screenshot.png)

-If you need to create a new token you'll need to update your Nomi's configuration file.
+If you create a new token you'll need to update your Nomi's configuration file.

 #### Get your Discord Application ID